StefMa/AndroidBuildEnv/README.md

 ## Create a image

-The following `Dockerfile` can be used to create a image for aa actual Android Project using this image
+The following `Dockerfile` can be used to create a image for an actual Android Project using this image
 ```
 FROM stefma-docker-hub.bintray.io/android-build-env:0.2-alpha
 COPY . /project